waittim/waittim.github.io/_posts/2021-05-05-kmeans-anomaly-detection.md

 All the data manipulation and modeling processes involved in this approach will be fully implemented based on [PySpark-3.1.1](https://spark.apache.org/docs/latest/api/python/index.html).
 Considering the demand when facing large amount of text data and the high time complexity of K-Means class algorithm, the Spark-based practice can effectively improve the processing power and running speed.
 To facilitate the reproduction and reduce all kinds of problems caused by the construction of Spark environment, all the contents can be done in the notebook in [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb).

 The data I used is [Insider Threat Test Dataset](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=508099) from Carnegie Mellon University, which the CERT Division provides, collects synthetic insider threat test datasets that provide both background and malicious actor synthetic data.
 It contains 1000 users, 17 months long.
 Please download the dataset from [CMU kilthub](https://kilthub.cmu.edu/articles/dataset/Insider_Threat_Test_Dataset/12841247/1) and unzip them.
-Then put the CSV files into the fold `./data/` under the same fold of the notebook.
+Then put the CSV files into the folder `./data/` under the same folder of the notebook.

 For more background on this data, please see the paper, Bridging the Gap: [A Pragmatic Approach to Generating Insider Threat Data](https://ieeexplore.ieee.org/document/6565236).